Zines

 People who make zines are referred to as "zinesters".
 The zine and zinester community is diverse and passionate about their work.
 Zines are very meaningful to the people who make and/or read and collect them, as shown in the video above.

-Brief History & Purpose
+Brief History of Zines

 A Very Brief History of Zines